 This page has been created to serve as a resource tool to provide information on vaccine safety, the available vaccines and ways to pre-register for yours.
 Please reach out to your primary healthcare provider for additional guidance and any questions or concerns you may have related to your personal health and wellness.

 According to the Food and Drug Administration (FDA) vaccines, as with all products regulated by FDA, undergo a rigorous review of laboratory and clinical data to ensure the safety, efficacy, purity and potency of these products.
 Vaccines approved for marketing may also be required to undergo additional studies to further evaluate the vaccine and often to address specific questions about the vaccine’s safety, effectiveness or possible side effects.

 Currently, two vaccines are authorized and are being administered throughout the U.S. The Pfizer vaccine and the vaccine from Moderna.
 According to the Georgia Department of Public Health, more than 70,000 people participated in clinical trials for the two vaccines to see if they are safe and effective.
-To date, the vaccines are nearly 95% effective in preventing COVID-19.

 8 Things to Know about the U.S. COVID-19 Vaccination Program